ajaypro/Daily-Learnings/android/flow.md

     ```
      optA runs on contextA as the first is given preference.

+## Sequences:
+* Sequences use Iterators under the hood and block while waiting for the next item.
+Sequences are lazily evaluated.
+This means they produce values as you iterate over them, instead of producing them all at once.
+* Used for synchronous streams - incoming data at regular intervals

 ## Streams :
 * Stream elements be emitted at different speeds — sometimes in bursts, other times in a trickle — but in many cases we’re not guaranteed to process emitted elements at all, sometimes there might not be in memory yet